Bayesian method for fitting the low-energy constants in chiral perturbation theory: Discussions and summary

-In order to test the effectiveness of the model, two examples are randomly generated, in order to imitate the realistic ChPT.
+In order to test the effectiveness of the model, one example is randomly generated, in order to imitate the actual ChPT.
 Some parameters $a_i$ and some quantities $O_i$ are introduced, which imitate the LECs and the experimental data, respectively.
-The exact values of $a_i$ and $O_i$ are known and they are treated as the truth values.
-Model A, which does not consider the truncation errors, is also introduced, in order to compare two ideal cases of Model C. One case knows nothing about the truncation errors, except the orders of the magnitude.
+The exact values of $a_i$ and $O_i$ are known, and they are treated as the true values.
+Model A, which does not consider the truncation errors, is also introduced, in order to compare two ideal cases of Model B. One case knows nothing about the truncation errors, except the orders of magnitude.
 The other one knows the distributions of the truncation errors.
 The fitting results indicate that the prior information of the truncation errors can improve the fit greatly, even though this information is not so precise.
-Hence, Model C is adopted to fit the realistic ChPT data.
+Hence, Model B is adopted to fit the actual ChPT data.